 The focus for children and youth is on healthy growing, which is not solely dependent on weight or weight gain.
 The promotion of healthy weight is related to the food consumed (input) and the energy used (output), or eating and exercise.
 Finding the balance between input and output allows children and youth to grow properly and maintain a healthy weight.
 Consuming an appropriate amount of calories and proper nutrients is essential for growth and development, resistance to illness, and prevention of disease.
+Follow your program guidelines with regard to the regularity of meals and snacks offered to infants and older children.
 Dietary guidelines suggest that a healthy eating plan is one that:

 - Emphasizes fruits, vegetables, and whole grains

 - Includes low-fat milk products

 - Is low in saturated fats, trans fats and cholesterol

 - Is low in sodium and added sugars

 When reviewing your program's menu, look at the food being served.
 Does the food promote the guidelines above?
 Keep in mind that children should have access to second helpings of nutritious foods, like fruits, vegetables, and whole grains.
 Follow your program’s guidelines as to how your program should create, post, and update menus; remember also that menu substitutions should be noted on the posted menu before serving so that parents have ample time to plan accordingly.
 Your program may have a nutritionist or other health care professional that can help plan a healthy menu.